DO NOT ENTER INTO A SURROGACY ARRANGEMENT WHERE YOUR SURROGATE IS ANONYMOUS.

 DO NOT ENTER INTO A DOUBLE DONATION SURROGACY ARRANGEMENT IN NIGERIA.

-Surrogacy in Nigeria is relatively new and increasing in popularity.
-I am currently acting for some couples going through the process.
+Surrogacy in Nigeria is increasing in popularity.
+I am currently acting for several couples going through the process.
 Some are at the start of their journey, some have a pregnancy and for some a child has been born.
-There are no laws governing surrogacy in Nigeria therefore legal advice from a surrogacy lawyer in Nigeria is also essential.
-I can refer you to a few good surrogacy lawyers in Nigeria who have helped my other clients.
+Please read about surrogacy abroad first.

-You may apply for a Parental Order following surrogacy in Nigeria providing the UK legal criteria is met and I will go through this with you.
+You may apply for a Parental Order following surrogacy in Nigeria providing the UK legal criteria is met, you have complied with local law and acted in good faith.
 It is important to do extensive research and secure references from other British couples who have successfully used the agency / clinic that you are considering using.

 The better surrogacy agencies / clinics will be transparent about their surrogate recruitment policy and the compensation paid to the surrogate.
 The onus is on you to ask relevant questions at all times to make sure that exploitation does not take place.
 I advise that you have private discussions with your surrogate and hire an independent interpreter where necessary.

 There are various surrogacy agencies / surrogacy clinics in many destinations for you to look at.